laurarobayo/recipe-book/README.md

 ## Features
 - View all saved recipes
 - Add a recipe with ingredients and instructions
-- View a single recipe
+- View a recipe
 - Delete a recipe
+- Edit a recipe